devtron-labs/devtron/docs/README.md

 #### Enterprise Grade security and compliances

-* Fine grained access control; control who can edit configuration and who can deploy.
+* Fine-grained access control; control who can edit configuration and who can deploy.
 * Audit log to know who did what and when
 * History of all CI and CD events
 * Kubernetes events impacting application